-GBT is a risk-oriented, evidence-based, systematic, structured, modular, individual, universally applicable prevention and treatment protocol in eight steps (Fig. 1) [13].
-GBT can also be used for peri-implant infections.
-Professional tooth cleaning (PTC) or better put, "Professional Mechanical Plaque Removal" (PMPR), is a central component of systematic prevention.
+Professional tooth cleaning (PTC) or better put, "Professional Mechanical Plaque Removal" (PMPR), is a central component of all systematic prevention.

 In summary, this means: Both prevention and therapy of peri-implant infections can only be successful with a systematic, structured protocol.
-The requirements for systematic protocols (also for peri-implant infections) are [11, 12]: Diagnosis (continuous risk factor control), homecare measures (inform, instruct, motivate), professional mechanical plaque removal (PMPR/PTC), localized subgingival instrumentation at residual pockets, and regular recall visits.
+The requirements for systematic workflow protocols - also for peri-implant infections - are [11, 12]:

+- diagnosis (continuous control of risk factors) - homecare measures (information, instruction, motivation) - professional mechanical plaque removal (PMPR/PTC) - localized subgingival instrumentation for residual pockets - and regular recall appointments.

 GBT meets all these requirements.
 The following addresses postoperative prevention of SIT (supportive implant therapy) using the GBT protocol.
 This supportive care for implants is not an isolated individual measure, but rather part of a systematic preventive protocol.

-STEP 1: INFECTION CONTROL/ASSESSMENT (DIAGNOSIS)
+Step 1: Infection control/assessment (diagnosis)